Marconi’s Afternoon Tea.

 Our Afternoon Tea is available Monday - Saturday between 3pm - 4:30pm.
 Please note, we require 24 hours notice for bookings, and a minimum of two guests, £30 per person.

-Unfortunately we do not offer gluten free or vegan Afternoon Tea.
+Unfortunately we cannot offer gluten free/vegan Afternoon Tea.

 “Afternoon Tea at Housel Bay was a treat of pure indulgence.
 Delicious well-filled finger sandwiches, scrumptious scones with Cornish cream and jam and a gobsmackingly good selection of patisseries.
 Plus a seemingly endless supply of tea.
 Complete bliss.”